apache/flink/docs/content/docs/dev/datastream/overview.md

 OutputFormat.
 This means that not all elements send to the OutputFormat are immediately showing up in the target system.
 Also, in failure cases, those records might be lost.

-For reliable, exactly-once delivery of a stream into a file system, use the `StreamingFileSink`.
+For reliable, exactly-once delivery of a stream into a file system, use the `FileSink`.
 Also, custom implementations through the `.addSink(...)` method can participate in Flink's checkpointing for exactly-once semantics.